G-S9N6DX06CF

 Once the sixth row of teeth is worn away the elephant cannot chew its food properly anymore, and it slowly starves to death.

-Elephants are not picky about what they browse.
+Elephants are not fussy about what they browse.

-They scan often be seen shaking trees to allow fruit and seed to drop on the ground for food that is to far to reach with their trunks.
+They can often be seen shaking trees to allow fruit and seed to drop on the ground for food that is ttoofar to reach with their trunks.

-African elephants can destructive to habitat when their numbers are not managed effectively.
+African elephants can be destructive to habitat when their numbers are not managed effectively.